baoskee/machiavelli/README.md

 ### required - Default is true
 Specify required to be false if you want the Schema to not require the field in a document.

+### default
+Specify default value for capture function to pass in second argument of validate.

 ### Constructor tree
 Accessing the constructors from the module.
 They are organized less